hao7babe/Top-Interview-150/242 Valid Anagrammd.md

 1. **Different Lengths**: If the two strings have different lengths, they can't be anagrams.
 2. **Empty Strings**: Two empty strings should be considered anagrams.
 3. **Identical Strings**: A string should be an anagram of itself.
+4. **Case Sensitivity**: The solution assumes that the problem is case-sensitive unless specified otherwise.

 ### Unit Test